google/WebFundamentals/src/content/en/updates/2018/03/present-web-pages-to-secondary-attached-displays.md

   </figcaption>
 </figure>

-## One moar thing
+## One more thing

-Chrome has a "Cast" browser menu user can invoke at any time while visiting a website.
-If you want to control which presentation will be picked by default when user hits this menu, you should assign `navigator.presentation.defaultRequest` to a custom `presentationRequest` object created earlier.
+Chrome has a "Cast" browser menu users can invoke at any time while visiting a website.
+If you want to control the default presentation for this menu, then assign `navigator.presentation.defaultRequest` to a custom `presentationRequest` object created earlier.

     // Make this presentation the default one when using the "Cast" browser menu. navigator.presentation.defaultRequest = presentationRequest;

-## Dev Tips
+## Dev tips

-Go to the internal `chrome://inspect` page, select “Other”, and click the “inspect” link next to the currently presented URL to inspect the receiver page and debug it.
+To inspect the receiver page and debug it, go to the internal `chrome://inspect` page, select “Other”, and click the “inspect” link next to the currently presented URL.

 <figure>
   <img